MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Attackers add users to highly privileged groups.
-They do so to gain access to more resources and to gain persistency.
-The detection relies on profiling the group modification activities of users, and alerting when an abnormal addition to a sensitive group is seen.
+They do so to gain access to more resources and gain persistency.
+Detections rely on profiling the user group modification activities, and alerting when an abnormal addition to a sensitive group is seen.
 Profiling is continuously performed by ATA.
-The minimum period before an alert can be triggered is one month per each domain controller.
+The minimum period before an alert can be triggered is one month per domain controller.

 For a definition of sensitive groups in ATA, see [Working with the ATA console](working-with-ata-console.md#sensitive-groups).